featurevisor/featurevisor-java/README.md

 ### Authentication

+**Note:** This package is published as a public package and should be accessible without authentication.
+If you encounter 401 errors, please ensure you're using the correct repository URL.

-To authenticate with GitHub Packages, in your `~/.m2/settings.xml` file, add the following:
+If you need to authenticate with GitHub Packages (for private packages), in your `~/.m2/settings.xml` file, add the following:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>